mickjc750/str/README.md

 &nbsp;
 ## strbuf_t
 **strbuf_t** DOES own the string, and contains the information needed to resize it, change it's contents, or free it.
 Dynamic memory allocation is not mandatory.
 The memory space can be as simple as a static buffer provided by the application.
-For a dynamic buffer, the application may either provide it's own allocator, or strbuf can default to using malloc/free.
+For a dynamic buffer, the application may either provide it's own allocator, or for simplicity, strbuf can default to using malloc/free.

 &nbsp;
+## Use cases and good practices.

  Whether or not you pass a **strview_t** or a **strbuf_t** to your functions depends on the use case.

+ If you want to get data from a function, pass it a buffer, ie.

+	strbuf_t* mybuf = strbuf_create(0, NULL);
+	get_something(&mybuf);

- If you wish to pass a string to a function which frees it, then you need to pass ownership along with it, so in that case a strbuf_t needs to be passed.
+ If you want to provide a string to a function which should not modify it, use a strview_t.

- If you only wish to provide a view into an existing string (read only), then a **strview_t** can be passed.
+	strview_t title_view = strbuf_view(&title_buf);	// view the buffer
+	title_set(title_view);	// pass the view to a function

+ Views of strings are usually temporary.
+If the receiving function of a strview_t wishes to guarantee the existence of the data after it returns, then it should assign it to it's own buffer.

+## Passing strings to printf()

+ If the buffer holding the string is available, the buf->cstr member can be accessed and will always contain a null terminated string.

+ 	strbuf_t* mybuf = strbuf_create(0, NULL);
+	get_something(&mybuf);
+	printf("Got %s", mybuf->cstr);

+ For passing a view to printf, two macros defined for this **PRIstr** and **PRIstrarg()**, which make use if printf's dynamic precision to limit the number of characters read.
+These are __PRIstr__ for the type, and __PRIstrarg__ as an argument wrapper.

+	printf("The string is %"PRIstr"\n", PRIstrarg(mystring));

 &nbsp;
-## Standard used
- GCC - GNU99

-&nbsp;
-## Usage
- Copy the source files __strview.h__/__strview.c__ and optionally __strbuf.h__/__strbuf.c__ into your project.
- Add any desired options (described below) to your compiler flags (eg. -DSTRBUF_PROVIDE_PRINTF). str.c requires linking against the maths library for interpreting float values.
-So either add -lm to your linker options, or -DSTR_NO_FLOAT to your compiler options if you don't need float conversion.
- A list and explanation of options is included at the top of each header file for convenient copy & pasting.

-&nbsp;
 # strview.h
- strview.h provides functions for navigating, reading, and interpreting portions of const char string data.
+ strview.h provides functions for navigating, splitting, and trimming portions of const char string data.
 It may be used standalone, and does not depend on **strbuf.h**.

 It does not store the underlying data itself, and is not intended to be used for modifying the data.
 The string data may be stored anywhere, string literals (the string pool), a dynamic buffer provided by strbuf.h, or a static buffer etc...